ulalume/qualetize_gui/README.md

 ## Settings Management

-You can save and load your custom settings combinations:
+You can save and load your custom settings combinations.

 ### Settings File Format